Code-Institute-Submissions/jimis-cafe-and-music/assets/images/write-up/testing.md

 ### User goal #2

-> User has already decided they want to visit, but needs to find out further information, such as opening times, location, menu options and live music.
+> As a user, I want to be able to easily find information I require for my visit, such as opening times, contact details, live music information and cafe menu items.

 The main navigation of the site is always available to the user, either through the "burger" navbar button or stuck to the top of the viewport on large screens.
 Therefore, the user can always navigate to the information they require.
 The navigation links take the user to the section of interest clearly described in the link itself and users are therefore not met with information they did not need.
 The section headings in the site make it clear to the user where they currently are in the site and the ordering of the links in the navbar reflect the order of sections on the page.